New ‘Wonder Woman’ Trailer May Contain Accidental Spoiler About Her Origin Story

 “I’d initially thought this is Hippolyta speaking, but I’m not so sure now.
 What is intriguing about this line is what this means for the origins of Diana in the DC Entertainment Universe,” Glass wrote, saying that previous reports and indications from earlier trailers pointed in the direction of the “made from clay” origin story for Wonder Woman.
 But Glass believes that clues in the new trailer point to the possibility that Diana only believes her “clay” origin story — and does not know the true story of how she came into existence.

-“Add to this the fact that she is the only child on Themyscira, the suggestion that her training must be extra hard and special, and the fact that when she unleashes the shockwave, it seems to catch everyone by surprise, including Diana,” the Bleeding Cool scribe wrote on Sunday.
+“Add to this the fact that she is the only child on Themyscira, the suggestion that her training must be extra hard and special, and the fact that when she unleashes the shockwave, it seems to catch everyone by surprise, including Diana,” the Bleeding Cool writer wrote on Sunday.

 “I think that for this movie, and the DCEU as a whole, Wonder Woman will discover that she does in fact have a father but I do not think it will be Zeus but rather, in a Star Wars-like reveal, that father will turn out to be the main antagonist of the film, Ares,” Glass speculated.

 If in fact the film’s villain — the Greek war god — turns out to be the true father of Wonder Woman, that story would be closer to the version told in the DC Comics New 52 series.
-Except that in that Wonder Woman comic book series, the heroine’s father is not Ares, but the supreme Olympian god, Zeus.
+Except that in that Wonder Woman comic book series, the heroine’s father was not Ares, but the supreme Olympian god, Zeus.

 PREVIOUS WONDER WOMAN COVERAGE FROM THE INQUISITR: